-Any new positions for Police Constable will be advertised in our local newspapers ie: the LaSalle Post.
+Any new positions for Police Constable will be advertised on the LaSalle Police Service website and the Town of LaSalle website.
 The basic criteria for hiring are set out in the Police Services Act section 43(1).

 43(1) No person shall be appointed as a police officer unless he or she,

 (a) is a Canadian Citizen or a permanent resident of Canada is at least eighteen years of age, is physically and mentally able to perform the duties of the position having regard to his or her own safety and the safety of members of the public; is of good moral character and habits; and has successfully completed at least four years of secondary school education or its equivalent.
 (2) A candidate for appointment as a police officer shall provide any relevant information or material that is lawfully requested in connection with his or her application.